Washington State University Vancouver

 Washington State University Vancouver (also WSU Vancouver) is a regional campus of Washington State University.

 WSU Vancouver is located on a 351 acre campus outside of Vancouver, Washington, approximately 8 mi north of the Columbia River and 17 mi north of downtown Portland, Oregon.
 Degrees offered by WSU Vancouver are conferred by Washington State University.
 Previously an undergraduate transfer college, WSU Vancouver expanded to a full four-year university in 2006.

 It is in the Mount Vista census-designated place.

 History

 Washington State University began offering courses in Southwest Washington in 1983 as part of the Southwest Washington Joint Center for Education.
 In 1989, the university in Pullman formally established Washington State University Vancouver as a branch campus of the state's land-grant institution.

 In 1990, the Washington State Higher Education Coordinating Board approved placing the campus at Salmon Creek, a community north of Vancouver.
-The site was chosen over two other finalists, a campus adjacent to Clark College and a site in Mlll Plain.
+The site was chosen over two other finalists, a campus adjacent to Clark College and a site in Mill Plain.

 The current campus opened in 1996.
 In Fall 2006, WSU Vancouver admitted freshmen and sophomores for the first time and began offering lower-division courses.